pjebs/SliceButton/README.md

 Any Questions
 ---------------

-Feel Free to suggest improvements, fork, report bugs or ask any questions.
+If you found this library useful, please **Star** it on github.
+Feel free to fork or provide pull requests.
+Any bug reports will be warmly received.

 PJ Engineering and Business Solutions Pty.
 Ltd http://www.pjebs.com.au